“Even at eleven he had observed

-My stories have been translated into (or will be appearing shortly in) French, Dutch, Romanian, Chinese, Galician, Portugese, German, Spanish, Polish, and Italian.
+My stories have been translated into (or will be appearing shortly in) Language, Language, Language, Language, Language, Language, Language, Language, Language, Language, and Language.
 My first full-length novel Klaverblad (Cloverleaf), a thriller in my native Dutch, was published in 2021 to widespread critical acclaim, and went on to win the Schaduwprijs (Shadow Prize) for best suspense debut of the year.

 I was an active member of the SFWA, the Science Fiction & Fantasy Writers of America; the first ever Dutchman to qualify for active membership.